 How do I add engine oil to my Ford?

-Motor oil is your engine’s lifeblood.
-It lubricates the internal parts, so the engine can run smoothly and efficiently.
+Motor oil lubricates the internal parts of your engine, so it can run smoothly and efficiently.
 Because your engine needs a certain amount of oil to run right, you should check your vehicle’s oil level every time you fill up the fuel tank.

 - Get a metal or plastic oil-fill funnel, an oil rag, and one or two quarts of the vehicle's correct grade of oil.
 You can find the grade in your Owner’s Manual.

-- Park the vehicle on level ground—if the vehicle isn’t level, the oil level can be incorrect when you check it.
+- Park the vehicle on level ground.
+If the vehicle is not level, the oil level may be incorrect when you check it.

-- Turn your engine off, then wait 10 minutes so all of the engine’s oil drains into the oil pan.
+- Turn your engine off and then wait 10 minutes so all the engine’s oil drains into the oil pan.

 - Pull the dipstick out, wipe the metal section clean with a rag, then fully insert it and remove it, your oil level is the highest point on the dipstick that is coated with oil.

-- Note: If the oil level is between “MIN” and “MAX,” you don’t need to add oil and can replace the dipstick and close the hood, however, if the oil level is at or below “MIN,” you’ll need to add oil now.
+Note: If the oil level is between “MIN” and “MAX,” you don’t need to add oil and can replace the dipstick and close the hood.
+If the oil level is at or below “MIN,” you will need to add oil now.

 - Remove the fill cap and place the small end of the funnel into the fill hole.